Bound-electron self-energy calculations in Feynman and Coulomb gauges: detailed analysis: Computational details

 \subsection{Momentum-space calculations}

 The contributions evaluated in momentum space include the zero- and one-potential terms resulting from the renormalization procedure, as well as the quasi-two-potential terms corresponding to the SC convergence-acceleration scheme.
 All the integrals in the zero-, one-, and quasi-two-potential terms are calculated using the Gauss-Legendre quadratures.
-Compared to the Feynman gauge, the zero-potential contribution in the Coulomb gauge contains an additional integration over the Feynman parameter $x$, see Eqs.~(\ref{SE0p}), (\ref{abc_c}), (\ref{fi_zp_cg}).
+Let us first briefly discuss an evaluation of the zero-potential terms.
+The domain of integration over $p$ is divided into two parts, $p \leq p_0$ and $p \geq p_0$, where $p_0 = \alpha Z$.
+The integration over the second domain can be carried out using a change of variables of the form $t = \alpha Z/p$, as a result of which the ray $[\alpha Z, \infty)$, is mapped onto the interval $[1, 0]$.
+The first domain is finite, so its treatment causes no problems.
+Compared to the Feynman gauge, the zero-potential contribution in the Coulomb gauge contains an additional integration over the Feynman parameter $x$, see Eqs.~(\ref{SE0p}), (\ref{abc_c}), and (\ref{fi_zp_cg}).
 The coefficient $F_2$ in Eq.~(\ref{fi_zp_cg}) must be calculated as a principal-value integral.
-From a numerical point of view, it is necessary to isolate the singularity.
-We do that by adding and subtracting the same integrand but with the numerator evaluated at $x=a$:
+From a numerical point of view, it is helpful to isolate the singularity.
+We do that by adding and subtracting the same integrand but with the numerator evaluated at the singularity point $x=a$:

 The first term in the right-hand side of Eq.~(\ref{0p_trick}) becomes regular.
 To avoid numerical problems at $x=a$, the exact expression can be replaced with its Taylor series in a small vicinity of this point.
 The second term in Eq.~(\ref{0p_trick}) is calculated analytically.
-The domain of integration over $p$ is divided into two parts, $p \leq p_0$ and $p \geq p_0$, where $p_0 = \alpha Z$.
-The integration over the second domain can be carried out using a change of variables of the form $t = \alpha Z/p$, as a result of which the ray $[\alpha Z, \infty)$, is mapped onto the interval $[1, 0]$.
 Similar methods can be used to calculate $\Delta \tilde{\varepsilon}_a^{2\text{p}}$ in momentum space.
 To avoid possible numerical problems due to large cancellations, one should use the Taylor-series expansion for the corresponding integrands.